 14. Your leads trust some reps more than others

-Sales reps are some of the least-trusted workers out there.
+Sales reps are some of the least trusted workers out there.
 Just 6.7% of people said that information from sales was very trustworthy, versus almost 14% for customer service.
-When we add in those who said sales and customer service were somewhat trustworthy, the numbers jump to 40.3% and 67.8%, respectively.
+When we add those who said sales and customer service were somewhat trustworthy, the numbers jump to 40.3% and 67.8%, respectively.
 Consider who your leads are likely to turn to for help and how you can use that information to close more sales.

 15. The majority of business buyers have more online interactions than offline

 With the rise in virtual communications, it's no surprise that most business buyers have more online interactions than offline ones.
-In 2021, the estimated split is 60% online interactions to 40% offline.

-In addition to making these interactions as smooth as possible, you'll also want to ensure that buyers have options.
+In addition to making these interactions as smooth as possible, you'll also want to ensure buyers have options.
 Your buyers should have freedom of choice for getting in touch, whether through emails, video calls, texts, live chats, or something else.

 16. The disconnect between buyers and sellers is high

 Sellers tend to think they behave how buyers want them to, but buyers tell a different story.
 For example, 50% of sales reps say they avoid being pushy during calls, but 84% of buyers with a negative experience said that sales reps were pushy.
-Similarly, 82% of salespeople said that they tried to provide value to the prospect, versus 34% of buyers who experienced it.
+Similarly, 82% of salespeople said they tried to provide value to the prospect versus 34% of buyers who experienced it.

 The same goes for information on how your product works — 23% of salespeople focus on that, but 54% of first-time callers want a demo.
 Make sure you know what your buyers want to discuss and are including those concerns in your calls.